-Fig. 4.
+Figure 5.
 TA specification of clause (3)

+Figure 6.
+Runtime valuations for clause (2)

-4 describes the timeline in number of days for clause (3), a snapshot passed to RSA at x = 0 from the logger when a vehicle for repair arrives, snapshots sent to the monitoring engine by the RSA and the results from monitoring.
-As per the contract, once a damaged vehicle has arrived the damage has to be assessed within 3 days.
-A snapshot is again sent by the logger to the RSA at x = 5.
-The snapshots taken at x = 0 and at x = 5 are sent by the RSA as a pair - or as a "step" to RMCS.
-The results returned by the monitoring engine are $\{RED, reset, 003\}$.
-RED signifies that a violation has occurred, i.e., the damage was not assessed within the deadline, reset indicates that the clock has been reset and 003 indicates the index of the clause that has been violated.
+The first snapshot is passed to RSA at x = 0 from the logger, when a request for repair is received.
+The request is accepted at x = 3 by the service and a new snapshot is passed by the logger.
+The clock x is reset as part of the TA specification.
+As per the contract, once a request has been accepted, the repair proposal has to be sent within 9 days.
+When RC accepts the proposal, a snapshot is again sent by the logger to the RSA at x = 2.
+The snapshot taken at x = 3, before reset and at x = 2 after reset are sent by the RSA as a pair - or as a "step" to RMCS.
+The results returned by the monitoring engine are $\{GREEN, reset\}$.
+GREEN signifies that the step is a valid step, i.e., a valid transition and reset indicates that the clock has been reset.
+Execution steps are evaluated for valid transitions as per the methodology described in Section 2.